JohnBracken/CleaningDataCourse_FinalAssignment/CodeBook.md

 signal.

-## Part 2:  Description of the tidy data set.
+# Part 2:  Description of the tidy data set

 The final tidy data set displays the average(or mean) value of all acquired signals for the signal variable names described above.
 These average signal values are calculated over the original data for each of the 6 motion types, for each of the 30 volunteers in the study.

-## Part 3:  Transformations performed to produce the tidy dataset in the R script.
+# Part 3:  Transformations performed to produce the tidy dataset in the R script

 ** Step 1: ** Working directory set to the course folder.